ekomsSavior/HID-bluetooth-injection-for-spam-jam/README.md

 choose com3

-paste your choice of sketch found in main page of repository into arduino
+paste spamjam_hid_attack.ino (found in main page of repository) into arduino

 go to: